aktin/aktin-github-scripts/README.md

 ### Actions:

 - **get-newest-artifact**: Get artifacts from the last success run of a specified workflow
-- **python-ql**: Performs linting, code formatting, security scanning, and custom integration testing for Python projects.
+- **python-ql**: Performs linting, code formatting, security scanning, and custom integration testing for Python projects

 #### Usage: